-When Valamis’ Communications Specialist Anna Kosunen moved to Helsinki, she swore that she would never return to Joensuu.
+When Valamis’ Social Media & Employer Branding Specialist Anna Kosunen moved to Helsinki, she swore that she would never return to Joensuu.

 A picturesque apartment located in Etu-Töölö, a neighborhood next to Helsinki city center, was everything Anna Kosunen had ever dreamt of.
 The apartment had high ceilings, wide window sills and wooden floorboard flooring – it seemed like it was straight from an interior design magazine.
 Downstairs, there was a brick-and-mortar secondhand store, and, behind the corner, you could find trendy Helsinki cafés.
 Even though, her commute to Vantaa meant sweating in a bus and tram for an hour and a half each day, at least the job description corresponded to her training in international business.

 Anna thinks back the summer 2014 in an open-concept kitchen of an old wooden detached house in Joensuu.
 She sips her tea by a wooden table that she found from a local flea market.
 Her Boston Terriers Mimmi and Molly try to jump on her lap.

 “That summer, it was extremely hot in our apartment so it was difficult for the dogs,” Anna says.

 That’s why each evening was pretty much the same for her: rushing home through the busy city, taking the dogs and a book with her, and then heading towards the park.

 Eight years ago, Anna left her home city of Joensuu.
 Back then, Anna was 25 years old and had just broken up with her partner of ten years.

 “I had a feeling that I needed a fresh start.
 I vowed that I would never return to Joensuu,” now thirty-three-year-old Anna reminisces.